 Each family member takes turns making sure I’m aware Blue has won many Nadaams (the annual summer games where nomads from far and wide flex their skill in horseback riding, archery, and wrestling).
 Mongolians take horse racing very seriously.
 Dalai Khan says him and Blue have won Nadaam four years, but his son Alpy claims Blue has won a more modest three.
 Nonetheless, Blue is now ten and retired but still worth quadruple that of the others in their herd and priceless in the currency of prestige and good fortune.
 Dalai Khan has made it clear what this horse means to his family and expects to see Blue returned in good condition.

 Brad and Haydn are frothing over my new horse.
-We are a little shocked, but I’m a whole lot grateful.
+I’m a little shocked, but I’m a whole lot grateful.

 I am the luckiest girl in the world.

 I must have proven myself at some point.
 Maybe it was on that day Alpy enlisted me to help herd his flock of 300 assorted yaks, cows, sheep, and goats 40 km from their wintering grounds to their summer home.
 There was a moment of understanding when Alpy, occupied with chucking bleating baby animals across a 20 foot wide raging river, glanced over at Duffy who was quickly slinking away.
 It was after galloping over to catch the runaway camel by its lead rope, did I find out just how strong Duffy really was.
-Nevertheless, I held steady and Duffy returned as our beast of burden.
+Nevertheless I was useful for once, and Duffy returned as our beast of burden.

 Or maybe I have proven myself through some very convincing imitation.
 In a window of opportunity, Alpy and I had spent a day trapping a golden eagle.
 I’m no eagle huntress, but I did trap a hawk.
 I’m no horsewoman, but here I am.
 I’m no nomad, but ha let me tell ya…